 The Cloud For Law Firms

 Law firms throughout the U.S. are rapidly moving to the Cloud.
-That’s because it provides many benefits when used correctly.
-The key to doing this is to find an IT service company that knows what’s required by your Bar Association when it comes to using cloud services.
-For example, did you know that using certain free cloud services may be prohibited?
+The key to a successful cloud migration is finding an IT service company that knows the requirements of your Bar Association.
+Did you know that using certain free cloud services may be prohibited?

 Low Cost: Most cloud computing services can be obtained at a low cost.
 Law firms are discovering that it’s less expensive to procure these services from a cloud provider than it is to run and maintain applications on their own server.